Thursday, 28th July 2011

 Syria

-Staff Sergeant Victor Bryson was tucked into an observation post on the edge of woodland.
-He’d been updated earlier via a brief, timed satellite link about the convoy of 4×4 Toyota pick-up trucks carrying armed fighters.
-His job was related to an activity much closer to his location, and he expected to be long gone by the time the rebels arrived.
+Staff Sergeant Victor Bryson was tucked into an observation post (OP) on the edge of woodland.
+He’d been updated earlier via a brief, timed satellite link about a convoy of Toyota 4×4 pick-up trucks carrying armed fighters.
+His job involved an activity much closer to his location, and he expected to be long gone by the time the rebels arrived.

-Four hundred metres away, in a massive walled compound, stood a large, luxurious house, complete with the trappings of a palace, a tennis court, a swimming pool, and multi-vehicle garage.
-As Victor watched through his night-scope, his three colleagues from Bravo Two Four scaled the perimeter wall at the southeast corner and crept along the inner wall towards the massive house.
+Four hundred metres away, in a massive walled compound, stood a large, luxurious house, complete with the trappings of a palace: a tennis court, a swimming pool, and a multi-vehicle garage.
+As Victor watched through his night-scope, his three colleagues from Bravo Two Four scaled the perimeter wall at the southeast corner and crept along the inner wall towards the mansion.

-A helicopter was scheduled to land at a remote location 10 kilometres away, east of the international airport, but would only remain at the exfiltration point for a short time.
+A helicopter was scheduled to land at a remote location 5 kilometres west of the international airport, but would remain at the exfiltration point only briefly.
 The aircraft would land at 20.00hrs, and leave without the men if there were no show by 20.15hrs.
-The window for their rendezvous to remove the team from the scene was narrow, but had been agreed by the team and the helicopter crew.
+The window for the rendezvous to remove the team from the scene was narrow, but had been agreed by the team and the aircrew.

-During the final briefing only a short while before the mission began, Mac, the team leader, had joked, “I don’t want you fuckers sweating in that chopper, so if we get the job done quick, we can walk to the RV.”
+During the final briefing, only a short while before the mission began, Mac, the team leader, had joked, “I don’t want you fuckers sweating in that chopper, so if we get the job done quickly, we can walk to the RV.”

 “It’s ten fucking clicks, boss,” Richie had said.